Transgender rights in Brazil: Gender reassignment surgery

 The first male-to-female gender-affirming surgery in Brazil was Performed by Dr. Roberto Farina in the 1970s.
 He was prosecuted for his actions but was eventually acquitted of all charges in 1979.

 In 2008, Brazil's public health system started providing free sex reassignment surgery in compliance with a court order.
 Federal prosecutors had argued that gender reassignment surgery was covered under a constitutional clause guaranteeing medical care as a basic right.

 The Regional Federal Court agreed, saying in its ruling:

 "from the biomedical perspective, transsexuality can be described as a sexual identity disturbance where individuals need to change their sexual designation or face serious consequences in their lives, including intense suffering, mutilation and suicide."

 Patients must be at least 18 years old and diagnosed as transgender with no personality disorders, and must undergo psychological evaluation with a multidisciplinary team for at least two years, begins with 16 years old.
 The national average is of 100 surgeries per year, according to the Ministry of Health of Brazil.

 Transgender discrimination

+Brazil has had the highest amount of transgender murder victims in the world since 2008, making up 40% of all murders of transgender individuals from 2008 to 2018, according to Transgender Europe.
 There were about 200 homicides of transgender individuals in Brazil in 2017, according to the Brazilian National Transgender Association.
-Additionally, Brazil made up 40% of all murders of transgender individuals since 2008, according to Transgender Europe.
-More recently, the number of transgender women murdered in Brazil went up 45% in 2020.
+More recently, the number of transgender women murdered in Brazil went up 45% in 2020, and in 2022–2023 Brazil made up 31% of recorded killings of transgender people.
+This has led to the average lifespan of a transgender Brazilian being less than half that of a cisgender Brazilian.

 São Paulo city and Belo Horizonte council members Erika Hilton and Duda Salabert, the first transgender woman to be elected to the federal deputies, received death threats and, as a result, had to change her habits for safety reasons.

+Professor of psychology Jaqueline Gomes de Jesus has argued that structural and interpersonal violence directed at transgender people in Brazil would satisfy articles 2(a) to 2(d) of the Genocide Convention if this were viewed as genocide.

+Activists in Brazil have also described the targeting of transgender people, particularly Afro-Brazilian transgender women, as a genocide.
+The neologism transgenerocídio (meaning transgendercide) has been adopted as a term used in Brazil to classify transgender genocide.